stal-ix/stal-ix.github.io/INSTALL.md

 ./ix mut boot set/boot/all
 ```

-Now [prepare bootable kernel for your hardware](KERNEL.md).
-Reboot into grub, run:
+Now [prepare a bootable kernel for your hardware](KERNEL.md).
+Reboot into grub and run:

 ```shell
 > linux (hdX,gptY)/boot/kernel ro root=/dev/xxx
 > boot
 ```

 where X, Y - GRUB disk and partition numbers for /dev/xxx.
-After successful boot, switch into tty5, there will be root prompt.
+After a successful boot, switch into tty5, there will be a root prompt.

 ```shell
 . /etc/session
 ```

-Now we have some useful utilities in PATH, from /ix/realm/root.
+Now we have some useful utilities in PATH from /ix/realm/root.

 ```shell
 cd /home/ix/ix